Challah: Name and origins

-There is no consensus as to the source of challah’s braided form.
-Author of A Blessing of Bread, Maggie Glezer, writes that the braiding began in 15th century Austria and Southern Germany, "with Jewish housewives following their non-Jewish counterparts, who plaited the loaves they baked on Sundays".
-The braids were meant to symbolize the Sabbath bride’s hair, according to Professor Hasia R. Diner.
+There is no consensus as to the source of challah's braided form.
+A plaited bread made from white flour in the form of a decorative plait, was first mentioned around 1400 by the Benedictine monk Jan of Holešov in his work Treatise on Christmas Eve.
+Author of A Blessing of Bread, Maggie Glezer, writes that the braiding began in 15th century Austria, Moravia and Southern Germany, "with Jewish housewives following their non-Jewish counterparts, who plaited the loaves they baked on Sundays".
+The braids were meant to symbolize the Sabbath bride's hair, according to Professor Hasia R. Diner.
 Another food historian Hélène Jawhara Piñer, a scholar of medieval Sephardic cuisine, has suggested that a recipe for a leavened and braided bread found in a 13th-century Arabic cookbook from Spain, the Kitāb al-ṭabīẖ, may have been a precursor to challah.
 However, while this bread closely resembles the preparation of challah, it was flavored with saffron and fried, was described in the book as 'the making of braids,' translated into Spanish as guedejas, and can be translated to Hebrew as peot.
 According to Piñer's analysis, following their expulsion from Spain, Sephardic Jews brought this bread northward through Italy in the 15th and 16th centuries.